canonical/kafka-k8s-operator/docs/tutorial/environment.md

 (tutorial-environment)=
-# 2. Set up the environment
+# 1. Set up the environment

-This is part of the [Charmed Apache Kafka Tutorial](index.md).
-Please refer to this page for more information and an overview of the content.
+This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).

 ## Setup the environment